BASIC

 Chemical, biological, radiological, nuclear (CBRN)

-• Recognition, detection, protection, decontamination
+Agent recognition, detection, protection, decontamination

 Winter survival (seasonal)

-• Equipment and clothing, snowshoes and cold injuries
+Equipment and clothing, snowshoes, cold injuries

 What To Expect